phylotastic/phylotastic.github.io/docs/phylotastic_use_cases_1.md

 ### Autogenerate trees for gene-species tree reconciliation

-Hackathon participants in [12] prototyped an application for gene-species tree reconciliation that allows the user to choose a starting gene tree, discover the corresponding list of species (using existing web services), obtain a species tree (using our web services), and carry out gene-species tree reconciliation (using a local reconciliation engine).
+In 2012, hackathon participants (Stoltzfus, et al 2013) prototyped an application for gene-species tree reconciliation that allows the user to choose a starting gene tree, discover the corresponding list of species (using existing web services), obtain a species tree (using our web services), and carry out gene-species tree reconciliation (using a local reconciliation engine).
 Using an environment such as R, Python or BioPerl, we will implement a token annotation workflow that processes each gene in a genome by conducting a standard BLAST search to find homologs, obtains a species tree for reconciliation, and identifies orthologs.

 The motivation of this use-case is to pursue a high-volume application of tree-discovery where the impact is potentially high.
 Reconciliation is used to assign orthology, therefore it is part of functional assignment in many genome annotation workflows.
 That is, attributions of "function" are made based on relationships of orthology, which are determined by reconciliation.
 The relevance of this is that **function assignment in genome annotation is a major high-volume use-case in bioinformatics**.
 Depending on the manner of implementation, this could result in huge numbers of queries daily for phylotastic services.
 Furthermore, this is a context in which there is a potential to carry out a rigorous comparative evaluation of the effectiveness of a phylotastic-based workflow versus some alternative such as getting species trees from the NCBI taxonomy, or using a stereotyped set of species for the whole genome, rather than a custom species tree for each gene family.